-Relevance of market-based Scope 2 emissions from this source (if applicable) Emissions are not relevant
+Relevance of market-based Scope 2 emissions from this source (if applicable)

-We do not consider this relevant as it is less than 1% of our total estimated footprint.
-We are missing leased vehicles information for Viet Nam and also lack quality data for Italy, Peru, Turkey and Switzerland, however, the entirety of this accounts for less than 1% of our total estimated footprint.
+We are missing data for Portugal, Turkey and Switzerland , however, the entirety of this is estimated to account for less than 1% of our total estimated footprint based on fte.
+Therefore we do not consider these emissions relevant.